Skip to content

 Plan itemWhy it matters

 Owned hubsNeeded to create and run private workspace hubs.
-Pro allows up to 10.

 Private skillsNeeded when your own hubs need custom skill groups.